-The In-Bond Dashboard is your one-stop information destination for in-bonds.
-Track in-bonds from filing to closing using advanced search options.
-See status of in-bonds at a glance and drill in to advanced reports and actions from one screen.
+The In-Bond Dashboard is your one-stop information destination for U.S. in-bonds.
+Track in-bonds from filing to closing using advanced search options and see the status at a glance.

 Electronically arrive and export your U.S. in-bonds with minimal data entry.
-BorderConnect provides a fast and easy way to meet CBP's new in-bond requirements.
+Just send a status query to bring it into the In-Bond Manager, and then have a fast and easy way to arrive and export your in-bond shipments.

 Electronically arrive and export your U.S. in-bonds with minimal data entry.
 Verify in-bonds were successfully reported and get in-bond details directly from CBP with In-Bond Status Query.

-The simplicity is what I like best about BorderConnect.
+The simplicity is what I like best about BorderConnect U.S. In-Bond Manager.
 Companies should be using BorderConnect yesterday!

 If you use BorderConnect for ACI eManifest and the U.S. In-Bond Manager, you can link them together.
 Simply add an ACI eManifest trip number that exists in BorderConnect and once the ACI arrives, the U.S. in-bond is automatically exported!
 Giving you a complete hands-off approach to handling bonded shipments.

 * All prices mentioned above are billed in the same currency as the location of the customers billing address. (ex. if a customer is in Canada they would be billed $89.95 CAD, if the customer was located in the U.S. they would be billed $89.95 USD)

 In-bond shipment totals are the sum of unique bond entries.

 Below are some of the common questions customers have.
 If you can't find the question you're looking for please contact us and reach out to our friendly support team.